Silverdale saleroom: 01782 638100

 The Bunnykins collection is an iconic piece of British history.
 Produced by Royal Doulton from 1939, Bunnykins are porcelain rabbit figures portraying a variety of professions and historical figures.
 In this article, we share some of the rare and valuable Bunnykins figures and help you to know how to spot if your figure might be worth selling at auction.

-Established in 1991, we are now one of the leading auction houses dealing in 20th-century British pottery and ceramics – including Royal Doulton Bunnykins.
-Our experts will identify and provide valuations for your pieces and make sure selling or collecting is a breeze.
+Established in 1991, we are one of the leading auction houses dealing in 20th-century British pottery and ceramics, including Royal Doulton Bunnykins.
+Our experts will identify and value your pieces, making selling or collecting a seamless experience.

 The History of Royal Doulton Bunnykins Figures